The Colorado Convention Center in downtown Denver is the premier green meeting space for a sustainable meeting or convention.

 Our comprehensive waste management program plan focuses on identifying, reducing, and diverting the various waste streams created by venue operations, attendees and clients.
 Components of this plan include a facility Waste Audit, methods to reduce the amount of waste being created, manage inevitable waste and divert waste from landfill by means of reuse, repurposing, recycling, and composting.

-- The CCC recycled over 2,641lbs of shredded paper resulting in the following environmental benefits:
+- The CCC recycled over 5,936 pounds of shredded paper resulting in the following environmental benefits:

-- 76 lbs of pollutants kept out of the atmosphere
+- 76 pounds of pollutants kept out of the atmosphere

 - 7 cubic yards of landfill were saved